Lunarbits222/Lunarbits222/README.md

 #### Where can $Lunarbits be redeemed?

-On offers at www.nftblue.com buy art, buy digital art, and merchandise
+On offers at www.nftblue.com buy art, buy digital art, and merchandise.

 On offers at www.spaceblue.blue ( participate in events and experiences related to the space art community)

-And at participating partners online and worldwide
+And at participating partners online and worldwide.

+#### What cryptocurrency exchange will list the token?
+The Lunarbits Token has applied to list on a leading cryptocurrency platform LA Bank https://m.lbank.com/ and expects to be published there by end of Q3, 2024. ( note this date is subject to change)

 ![Logo](https://github.com/Lunarbits222/Lunarbits222/blob/main/Lunarbits%20Logo.jpg?raw=true)